don-ferris/SovrIT-PTI-Platform/README.md

 Continuous monitoring systems detect service degradation, infrastructure instability, or operational failure and automatically trigger recovery procedures such as restarts, rebuilds, failover operations, or infrastructure rollback.

-The goal is to maintain operational continuity without requiring constant manual intervention.
+This ensures that the infrastructure maintains its own integrity without requiring manual intervention for routine failures.

 ---